Home : Mini-stim IVF™

 Because of the very large number of cycles reported by Teramoto, his published results provide the best estimate of success with this technique.
 The potential for pregnancy is age related.
 Up to age 36, the ongoing pregnancy rate per IVF transfer varies from 15 to 22%.
 From age 36 through 41, the ongoing pregnancy rate per IVF transfer varies from 5 to 11%.
 These rates are about half the average US success rates for IVF.
 However this is likely an unfair comparison.
 For example, for women under 35 with male factor, Mini-stim IVF has a three to four times higher pregnancy rate than IUI using gonadotropins.
 The process of Mini-stim IVF is not much more complicated for the patient than IUI (and has much lower risks of multiple births and of ovarian hyperstimulation).
 Teramoto's pregnancy rates are also lower than what we have seen in our program.

 There are three types of patients who utilize Mini-stim IVF in our practice and they have potentially different pregnancy rates with Mini-stim IVF (as they do with conventional IVF).
-Some patients in the best subgroup are those who could do IUI first, but move to Mini-stim IVF because it is a more efficient way to achieve pregnancy.
+Some patients in the best subgroup are those who used oral medications with IUI first, but then move to Mini-stim IVF because it is a more efficient way to achieve pregnancy than the use of gonadotropins and IUI.
 The second group includes those patient who are candidates for conventional IVF, but choose Mini-stim IVF because of its benefits (cost, simplicity, less drugs, and fewer embryos created).
-We will treat some of these patients with augmented Mini-stim IVF (with more medications) to enhance their pregnancy rate.
 The third group includes women over 40 and with decreased ovarian reserve.
 This latter group has a low success rate with conventional IVF and Mini-stim IVF is often the preferred approach in our program.
 This is because the pregnancy rate appears the same, but it is much cheaper and easier for the patient.

 How many cycles of Mini-stim IVF should I do?